terry-dye/dj_mon/README.md

 Now visit `http://localhost:3000/dj_mon` and profit!

 ## ROADMAP
+* Inspect the payload of failed or queued jobs
+* Delete failed or queued jobs
+* Restart failed jobs
 * Filter by queue.
 * Option to periodically auto refresh views.
 * `rake` tasks to know job status from command line.